ucd-library/caskfs/docs/ld-rest-api.md

 - GET /cask/ld

    - Description: Fetch and return Linked Data from a given URL.
-Either containment or subject parameter is required.
+Either file or subject parameter is required.
    - Query Parameters:
-     - containment (string, required): The filepath or URL to fetch RDF data from.
+     - file (string, required): The filepath or URL to fetch RDF data from.
      - subject (string, optional): Filter results to include only triples with this subject URI.
      - object (string, optional): Filter results to include only triples with this object URI.
      - graph (string, optional): Filter results to include only triples in this graph.
      - partitionKeys (string, optional): Comma-separated list of partition keys to filter the search.
-Mostly used when the subject parameter is used to filter which files (Containments) in the CaskFS filesystem are searched for the subject.
+Mostly used when the subject parameter is used to filter which files in the CaskFS filesystem are searched for the subject.
      - format (string, optional): Desired RDF serialization format.
 Alternative to providing `accept` header.
 One of:
        - jsonld (default)
        - compacted